Otbivnoe/Otbivnoe.github.io/_posts/2021-02-18-Make-Friends-UITableView-with-Layout-Margins.md

 layout: post
 title: "Make friends UITableView with layout margins"
 subtitle: "It will not surpise you that most iOS applications tend to have scrolling-style screens.
 Have a look at some of the screenshots I've prepared below - all of which contain scrollable content.
 One more similarity is layout margins, notice that all content is aligned to the left with the same inset - 16pt."
-date: 2021-02-17 10:30:00 +0300
+date: 2021-02-18 19:00:00 +0300
+image: /assets/img/articles/layout-margins/logo.png
 ---

 It will not surpise you that most iOS applications tend to have scrolling-style screens.
 Have a look at some of the screenshots I've prepared below - all of which contain scrollable content.
 One more similarity is layout margins, notice that all content is aligned to the left with the same inset - 16pt.
 It's important to keep this value consistent across the whole screen.
 I’ve tried and heard about many different approaches.
 Someone can use a base cell class with a container adjusted to a needed value.
 Other developers don't bother with this method and use a global constant for horizontal pinning instead.
-I've even saw an adjusted tableview's origin.x value, but a scroll area suffers this way...
+I've even seen an adjusted tableview's origin.x value, but a scroll area suffers this way...

 Today I'm going to talk about another approach - using layout margins!
 We will configure a particular inset value for a root view only and then pin all subviews to this guide.